ampr64/pettopia-backend/README.md

 # About Pettopia
 Pettopia is a web application where members - be it shelters, rescue groups or just persons - can post animals up for adoption as well as help owners find their missing pets.

-# Project
-This is the backend solution
+Originally, this was the final year project for my degree, but I decided to share it here as more of a sample project.

 # Frameworks and libraries
 * [ASP.NET Core 6](https://docs.microsoft.com/en-us/aspnet/core/introduction-to-aspnet-core?view=aspnetcore-6.0) with [C# 10](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-10)